acousticrobot/web-16/_pages/toki-pona/about.md

 excerpt: sona pi toki pona. links and resources for learning toki pona and engaging with others.
 ---

 toki pona is a philosophically minimalist constructed language, created by Sonja Lang.
 Versions of it first appeared on line in 2001, and a small but dedicated community of speakers developed around it in the 2000's, mostly around a handful of resources that were linked from her website.
 In 2009, Sonja began to develop a formal lesson plan, which was published in 2014.
 Many others have written better than I could about the language, it's history and use, so I will not attempt to repeat their work here.

-My interest on this page is to keep a list of resources for others looking to learn.
+This page is where I keep a list of up-to-date resources for others looking to learn.

 ### resources